miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 The purpose of Linear regression is to use one set of data to predict new output data.
 The predicted data can then be used to plan for future decisions and plans.

-You can use Linear Regression Pro to upload a dataset.
-The app will then:
+You can use Linear Regression Pro to upload a dataset, which will then:

 - build a graph to show the relationship between the input and output values.
 - display the linear regression model’s formula.